-Fig. 2. (a) Protocol model of interference. (b) Disks of unknown radii around the receivers are disjoint.
+Fig. 2. (a) Protocol model of interference, (b) disks of unknown radii around the receivers are disjoint.

-We resolve this problem by taking advantage of the fact that variations around the average weight of edges in an MST decrease when the density of nodes increases.
-We take results from Section 4 and present Table 1, which shows the mean and standard deviation of the weight of edges in a MST when n nodes are randomly positioned in a 200×200 network.
+We resolve this problem by taking advantage of the fact that variations around the average length of edges in a MST decrease when the density of nodes increases.

+We anticipate results from Section IV and present Table I, which shows the mean and standard deviation of the length of edges in a MST when n nodes are randomly positioned in a 200x200 network.